 What about asset-allocation funds?

 Dynamic and multi-asset allocation funds decide their equity and debt (and other asset) allocations based on markets – but they don’t go by Nifty 50 PE.
 They use different metrics to make these calls.
-We’ll cover these funds in a separate article.
+We have separately covered balanced advantage funds and multi-asset allocation funds in detail.
 But know that they are primarily a lower-risk route to equity investing.

 Where are the Nifty PE ratios now?
 You can find them here.